 Top Aussie regulators oppose crypto

-Last month, top Australian regulators dismissed bitcoin’s price surge, labelling it speculative, environmentally damaging and economically irrelevant.
+Last month, top Australian regulators dismissed bitcoin’s price surge, labelling it speculative, environmentally damaging, and economically irrelevant.

-Speaking at the ASIC Annual Forum, the regulator’s chair, Joe Longo, cut through the hype with a blunt “who cares” about bitcoin’s price jump.
+Speaking at the ASIC Annual Forum, the regulator’s chair Joe Longo cut through the hype with a blunt “who cares” about bitcoin’s price jump.
 Asked to comment on bitcoin’s performance since the US election, Longo called it a classic case of the “bigger fool theory”.

 Joining Longo on a panel, Reserve Bank governor Michele Bullock described bitcoin’s rise as simply “more buyers than sellers”.

 Bullock went further, challenging its very definition: “It’s not a currency, it’s not money, it’s being used as some sort of asset class.
-I don’t understand it,” she said, adding, “I don’t really see a role for it certainly in the Australian economy or the payments system.”
+I don’t understand it,” adding, “I don’t really see a role for it certainly in the Australian economy or the payments system.”

 According to recent research by Finder, approximately 27 per cent of Australians, around 5.6 million people, have owned or expressed interest in owning cryptocurrency.
 Furthermore, about 17 per cent of Australians have actively bought, sold, or held cryptocurrency in the past two years.